Dynatrace/dynatrace-api/external-synthetic/README.md

-## Dynatrace external synthetic API examples
+## Dynatrace third-party synthetic API examples

-The Dynatrace external synthetic API allows you to push synthetic data from 3rd party or home-grown synthetic solutions to Dynatrace.
+The Dynatrace third-party synthetic API allows you to push synthetic data from 3rd party or home-grown synthetic solutions to Dynatrace.
 Here are some example implementations to get you started.

 ### Python

-See `externalSyntheticExample.py` for a generic example written in Python.
+See `thirdPartySyntheticExample.py` for a generic example written in Python.

 Just replace the placeholders with your Dynatrace environment id & token and run the script.
 If everything works it should return HTTP status code 204 (no content) and the synthetic data will show up in the Dynatrace UI.